G-20 suspends poor nations’ debt payments for 6 more months

 The virtual discussions are being held at the start of this week’s meetings of the 189-nation International Monetary Fund and the World Bank, which are also being conducted virtually because of the coronavirus pandemic.

-“We still need to do more,” Mohammed al-Jaardan, the finance minister for Saudi Arabia, this year’s chair of the G-20, said at a news conference after the meeting.
-“We must ensure these nations are fully supported to tackle the COVID-19 pandemic.
-We have agreed to extend the debt suspension initiative by six months.”
+“We still need to do more,” Mohammed al-Jadaan, the finance minister for Saudi Arabia, this year’s chair of the G-20, said at a news conference after the meeting.
+“We must ensure these nations are fully supported to tackle the COVID-19 pandemic. … We have agreed to extend the debt suspension initiative by six months.”

-Al-Jaardan said there will be further discussions at April’s spring meetings to decide whether the suspension should be extended further.
-He stressed that the pandemic has threatened the fiscal stability of many countries, particularity the poorest.
+Al-Jadaan said there will be further discussions at April’s spring meetings to decide whether the suspension should be extended for an additional six months.
+He stressed that the pandemic has threatened the fiscal stability of many countries, particularly the poorest.

+Al-Jadaan said that another finance ministers’ meeting will be held virtually next month, before the leaders’ summit on Nov.
+21-22.
+He said the goal will be to agree on a framework that goes beyond even the current debt suspension initiative.
+He did not elaborate.

 Transparency International, Amnesty International and a collective of groups called CIVICUS had written to the G-20 finance ministers ahead of their meeting to warn that the world is facing a crisis unlike any in the last century and that debt suspension is only a first step.